ahmedabassi/fb-scraper/readme.md

 # Available routes:

 ## /scrape-page?page_name=""&page_scroll_cnt=""
--> scrape a public page and save data to postgresql DB using public's page name and how many pages to scroll through
+-> scrape a public page and save data to postgresql DB using public's page name and the count of how many pages to scroll through

-!the bigger the "page_scroll_cnt" the more times it will take for scraping to be executed and saved in DB
+!the bigger the "page_scroll_cnt" the more time it will take for scraping to be executed and saved in DB

 ## /pages
 -> view all scrapped pages' data